Separation or divorce and your pension

 Learn how a separation or divorce affects your pension and review the issues to consider.

-If you were in a common-law relationship, you are considered to be separated from your spouse immediately on the end of your relationship.
+If you were in a common-law relationship, you are considered to be separated from your spouse as soon as your relationship ends.

 - Divide your pension, with each of you receiving a share

-- Leave the pension intact and divide your family assets another way
+- Leave your pension intact and divide your family property another way

 Related content for separation or divorce and your pension